natethegreat1989/100-days-of-code/log.md

 ### Day 52: Dec 6, Friday

 **Today's Progress**:
 started new project rango - building projects, directory, models, trying to learn how to get voting logic and more advanced DB models in place in my own projects.
 Gettings views and apps instatiated.
+Really hammering home the idea of importing each seperate module where it's needed model -> views -> urls -> templates

 **Thoughts**
 rango project is cool, very detailed.